Marcus Forss: 2020–21 season

-2021–2022
+2021–2022 and loan to Hull City

 Forss began the 2021–22 season principally involved in Brentford's EFL Cup campaign, with his starting performances in second and third round matches versus Forest Green Rovers and Oldham Athletic yielding five goals.
 His four-goal haul in the latter match was recognised with a place in the EFL Cup Team of the Round and a nomination for Player of the Round.
 Forss' 2021–22 EFL Cup performances were later recognised with a place in the Team of the Tournament and his five goals scored in the tournament tied him with Eddie Nketiah as top-scorer.
 By the final day of the winter transfer window, Forss had scored six goals in 12 appearances, but with no goals in seven Premier League appearances.
 In need of "more consistent game time", Forss joined Championship club Hull City on loan until the end of the 2021–22 season.
 Deployed in a mix of starting and substitute roles, Forss made 11 appearances during his spell and scored one goal, in a 1–1 draw with Queens Park Rangers on 19 February 2022.

-Ahead of the 2022–23 season, Forss was not called into Brentford's pre-season training camp in Germany and transferred out of the club in July 2022.
+Ahead of the 2022–23 season, Forss was not called into Brentford's pre-season training camp in Germany and he transferred out of the club in July 2022.
 He scored 19 goals in 74 appearances during four seasons as a first team player with the club.
-His 9 EFL Cup goals tied the club record.
+Forss' 9 EFL Cup goals tied the club record.

 Middlesbrough

+2022–23 season

-On 28 July 2022, Forss transferred to Championship club Middlesbrough and signed a four-year contract for an undisclosed fee.
+On 28 July 2022, Forss transferred to Championship club Middlesbrough and signed a four-year contract for an undisclosed fee, reported to be £3 million.
 He scored his first goal for the club on his second appearance, in a 3–2 defeat to Queens Park Rangers on 6 August 2022.
 Following the sacking of manager Chris Wilder and the appointment of Michael Carrick on 24 October 2022, Forss ended a three-month goal drought.
 After being deployed on the right wing in late December 2022, he scored five goals in 9 appearances.
+By the time the 2022–23 season ended with defeat in the playoff semi-finals, Forss had scored 10 goals in 42 appearances.

+2023–2025

+Either side of being sidelined for 2 1/2 months by a thigh problem suffered in late October 2023, Forss made 23 appearances and scored seven goals during the 2023–24 season, in a mix of starting and substitute roles.
+Forss missed the final month of the 2023–24 season with a hamstring injury, which kept him out for the opening seven weeks of 2024–25.
+He made four substitute appearances before suffering a setback, which caused him to miss six weeks.
+Forss ended a mid-table 2024–25 season with one goal and 25 appearances, predominantly from the bench.